NebuxCloud/avocado-inteligence/README.md

 <div align="center">
     <img src="avocadointeligence.swiftui/Assets.xcassets/AppIcon.appiconset/appstore.png" alt="App Logo" width="150"/>
 </div>

-AvocadoIntelligence is a SwiftUI application that aims to bring intelligent functionalities to iOS users.
+**AvocadoIntelligence** is a SwiftUI application created by [NebuxCloud](https://nebux.cloud), a company specializing in AI and SRE solutions.
+This application aims to bring intelligent functionalities to iOS users.
 This guide will help you compile the project using Xcode.

 ## Features